+(a) Exact alignment of

+After installation adjust dummy position so that:

-- (a) Exact alignment of dummy scentre line with CRS centre line and CRS centre line with the centreline of the bench. - (b) Pre impact stability of the dummy manikin. - (c) Arm position in relation to the torso.
+The dummy centre line with CRS and the Child Restraint System centre line and CRS shall be aligned exactly with the centre line with the centre line with the centre line of the test bench.

+(b) Pre impact stability of the dummy

+(c) Arm position in relation to the torso.